joepv/joepv.github.io/_posts/2024-03-01-smartenergy.md

 4. Insert the bike charger into the Wall Plug;
 5. Turn the Wall Plug off.

-With Lua you can create a scene that is triggered when your Smart Meter return value is above `1000 W` or it exactly `0 W`:
+With Lua you can create a scene that is triggered when your Smart Meter return value is above `1000 W` or is exactly `0 W`:

 ```lua
 -- DECLARATIONS (Conditions/Triggers)